 8 Figurations can be very small and dyadic or triadic in composition; they can also be large, such as a profession or a national organisation; or extremely large like a nation-state or supra-state.
 It is the interweaving of the interdependent individuals who compose them that provides integration and organisation, although these larger entities differ in that they are autonomous of the control of any one individual or small group of individuals.
 That is, as the figurational network grows larger, so the power differentials diminish between the interdependent individuals composing it, and also the possibility of members being able to influence the overall course of activity declines.

-9 One of the ramifications of Elias’s way of thinking is that neither structure-and-process, nor ‘individual’ and ‘society’, are independently-existing or even binary entities, with the concept of figuration emphasising that at one and the same time at the heart of the figurational process is that people are not individual atoms but best characterised in terms of ‘I-and-we’ in which process produces structural properties.
+9 One of the ramifications of Elias’s way of thinking is that neither structure and process, nor ‘individual’ and ‘society’, are independently-existing or binary entities, with the concept of figuration emphasising that at one and the same time at the heart of the figurational process is that people are not individual atoms but best characterised in terms of ‘I-and-we’ in which process produces structural properties.

 10 How does Elias see change coming about?
-For one thing, it is everywhere rather than nowhere and is part of the old order constantly day on day changing and giving way to new over time, and thus the relevance of his metaphor of the dance to signify central aspects of the figuration or concept.
-For another, he sees it as a question of the consequences following from the interrelationships of activities engaged in by the many people that compose society: the thousands of interdependent figurations and members of them add up to structural changes in the social order over the longue duree.
+For one thing, it is everywhere rather than nowhere and is part of a process in which the old order constantly day on day changes and slowly gives way to new over time, and thus the relevance of his metaphor of the dance to signify central aspects of the figuration or concept.
+For another, he sees it as a question of the consequences following from the interrelationships of activities engaged in by the many people who compose society: the thousands of interdependent figurations and members of them add up to structural changes in the social order over the longue duree.
 But this is no Whig view of history and change, for Elias is perfectly aware that matters are more complex than any simple unilinear process of development:

 “It is perfectly possible that by their own actions, groups of people consciously oriented towards preserving and maintaining the present figuration in fact strengthen its tendency to change.
 It is equally possible for groups of people consciously oriented towards change just to strengthen the tendency of their figuration to remain as it is.” (p.147)